Playoff Procedures 2023

 The 2023 season shall consist of two halves of 27 scheduled League games for each West Coast League member team.
 Eight teams – four from each of the two divisions – will qualify for the postseason.
 The four qualifiers in each division will be the first-half winner, the second-half winner, and the two teams in the division with the best overall records who did not win the first or second half (or otherwise qualify).
 Please track the 2023 West Coast League standings during the season, and see below for detailed postseason procedures.

-Winners of the first half in each division qualify for the playoffs, with winners determined by overall winning percentage in officially scheduled league games.
+Winners of the first half in each division automatically qualify for the playoffs, with winners determined by overall winning percentage in officially scheduled League games.

-Every effort shall be made to play all games scheduled in the first half before the completion of the first half (the first half is considered complete for a team immediately prior to the date on which it’s originally scheduled to play its 25th official league game).
+Every effort shall be made to play all games scheduled in the first half before the completion of the first half (the first half is considered complete for a team immediately prior to the date on which it’s originally scheduled to play its 28th official League game).

 – In the event that a game scheduled in the first half cannot be completed until the second half, that game or games will count in the second-half standings.

 – In the event of a first-half tie between two or more teams:

 Tiebreaker #1: best head-to-head record (minimum of 3 games), determined by winning percentage, among all tied teams;

 Note: In the event of head-to-head records including first-half games for one team and second-half games for another, those games will count as first-half games for first-half head-to-head tiebreaking purposes.